bfjnaude/dnd/dnd.md

 During the storm Aerisi is flying around in the clouds summoning lightning and air elementals to terrorize the town.

 The party takes down Aerisi and the elemental.
 Shava claims Windvane.
+(4800 XP)

 Shava goes on an expidition to try and obtain some arrows while the rest of the party sleeps.
 </details>